 What can you do to prepare

-This is where you will find information about how you can help yourself before surgery.
+This is where you will find information about how you can get ready for treatment.

 Some treatments for breast cancer require you to be reviewed by a dentist prior to starting treatment.

 - Think about arranging transport, time off work or childcare for the day of your appointments.